 Louisiana's first attempt at medical marijuana legalization came in 2015 and failed due to incorrect language surrounding prescriptions.
 After much back and forth, Senate Bill 271, which amended the bill from the previous year's language was signed by Governor John Bel Edwards in May 2016.

-Though the 2015 Bill, SB143, was not successful in its medical cannabis efforts, the bill did decriminalize cannabis statewide.
-Under the bill, first time possession is punishable by a $300 fine and 15 days in jail, a second offense by up to a $1,000 fine and six months in jail, a third offense by up a $2,500 fine and up to two years in jail, and fourth or subsequent offenses by up to a $5,000 fine and eight years in prison.
+Though the 2015 Bill, SB143, was not successful in its medical cannabis efforts, it did decriminalize cannabis statewide.
+Under the SB 143, first time possession was punishable by a $300 fine and 15 days in jail, a second offense by up to a $1,000 fine and six months in jail, a third offense by up a $2,500 fine and up to two years in jail, and fourth or subsequent offenses by up to a $5,000 fine and eight years in prison.

 The law currently allows for qualified patients to possess up to a 30-day supply on non-smokable medical marijuana products.